Ever wondered what athletes or teams compete for the biggest prize money? Well, we’ve followed the money to give you the answers.

 To win the FedEx Cup, a golfer must accumulate points while playing in the four FedEx Cup playoffs – The Barclays Championship, the Deutsche Bank Championship, the BMW Champions and the Tour Championship.

-The highest points scorer at the conclusion of the Tour Championship walks away with a $10 million payout.
-The overall FedEx Cup prize fund, shared among competing players, is a whopping $35 million.
+The highest points scorer at the conclusion of the 2019 Tour Championship walked away with a $15 million payout.
+The overall FedEx Cup prize fund, shared among competing players, is a whopping $70 million.

 4. The World Series